FAQs - Osher

 Instructors are carefully selected to assure they have the academic qualifications, a passion for the topic, and a love of teaching to create a meaningful, interactive, and fun learning environment.
 While many of our instructors are faculty or emeritus faculty members at the University of Kansas, Osher instructors come from all walks of life.
 They are people with specialized interests and the desire to share their expertise.

 Osher Lifelong Learning Institute members enjoy interactive and participatory teaching and learning environments.
 Courses are generally offered once a week over a three-week period with two hours scheduled for each class.
-There is always a 10-minute break after the first hour.
+We also have one-time offerings that meet for 90 minutes to two hours.
+We offer in-person, online and hybrid courses.

 Membership fees cover only a portion of the expenses needed to support the Osher program.
 Although the generous support received from the Bernard Osher Foundation supplements the program, additional costs are met by individual and corporate donations.
 Supporters become a Friend of Osher by making a donation of any amount.